The Bankrate promise

 5/1 ARM vs. 10/1 ARM

 The 10/1 ARM is similar to the 5/1 ARM, except the initial rate is fixed for the first decade rather than five years.
-Generally, the interest rate on the 10/1 will be a little higher than a shorter-term initial period, reflecting the longer period the initial rate is locked in.
+Generally, the interest rate on the 10/1 will be a little higher than the one on a loan with a shorter-term initial period, reflecting the longer period the initial rate is locked in.

 5/1 ARM vs. 7/1 ARM

 The 7/1 ARM is the same as 5/1 ARM in all respects, but the initial rate adjusts after the first seven years rather than the first five.
 The rates on these will be higher than the 3/1 or 5/1.
-This longer fixed period is a good choice for people who know they want to move or refinance within seven years.
+This longer fixed period could be a good choice if you know you want to move or refinance within seven years.